MarcusVirg/forty/README.md

 ### Contact form

+This page is static so [formspree.io](https://formspree.io/) is used to forward the message to your email.
+Visitors can send you up to 1,000 emails per month for free.
+You can set your email in the [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) file.
+You then have to confirm your email with formspree and will begin recieving messages after you do so.
+I recommend only having the contact form on one page, most likely the index.html, because you have to confirm for every URL the contact form is on.

 ### Preview

 You can see a preview of your site while developing it by running Hugo's built-in webserver.